MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/mcd/nf-mcd-changerclasscreate.md

 ## -description

-The <b>ChangerClassCreateClose</b> routine is called by a changer minidriver to allow the class driver perform device-independent operations needed to create or close a device.
+The <b>ChangerClassCreate</b> routine is called by a changer minidriver to allow the class driver perform device-independent operations needed to create or close a device.

 ## -syntax

 ````
-NTSTATUS ChangerClassCreateClose(
+NTSTATUS ChangerClassCreate(
   _In_ PDEVICE_OBJECT DeviceObject,
   _In_ PIRP           Irp
 );